-After a brief look around at the various exhibitions I went and had a look in a few shops down Tottenham Court Road and Oxford Street.
-One of my favorites was ‘Muji‘ which is a Japanese chain (surprise surprise) store which sells a variety of unique stationary, housewares and clothes with a “unique brand of ‘no brand’ style”.
+After a brief look around at the various exhibitions, I went and had a look in a few shops down Tottenham Court Road and Oxford Street.
+One of my favourites was ‘Muji‘ which is a Japanese chain (surprise surprise) store which sells a variety of unique stationery, housewares and clothes with a “unique brand of ‘no brand’ style”.
 Cool huh?!
 It’s all pretty good stuff at fairly reasonable prices – I only picked up a simple ring-bound notepad and pen though!

-My next stop took me to Covent Garden where I had a wonder round before heading to Leicester Square.
-I don’t think I’d ever been there before and was taken back by the shear number of cinema’s in such close proximity, its a shame that they all seemed to be showing the same old Hollywood garbage currently doing the rounds.
+My next stop took me to Covent Garden where I had a wander around before heading to Leicester Square.
+I don’t think I’d ever been there before and was taken back by the sheer number of cinemas in such close proximity, it’s a shame that they all seemed to be showing the same old Hollywood garbage currently doing the rounds.
 Around here I stumbled across China town which is a fairly substantial area with many interesting sights and sounds.